 Meanwhile another suburb was growing.
 This one was working class.
 About 1820 some houses were built west of Green Road on land belonging to a Mr Somers.
 The new suburb was named Somerstown.
 By the late 1880s growth had spread to Fawcett Road and Lawrence Road.
 Meanwhile further south in the 1860s and 1870s growth spread along Albert Road.
 The roads around Festing Road were built in the 1880's.

 South of Southsea were two marshes.
 One the Little Morass stood near Old Portsmouth.
 It was drained in 1820-23.
 Another larger marsh, the Great Morass, existed south of Albert Road.
 It was not drained till the late 19th century.

-Clarence Esplanade was built by convict labour in 1848.
+Clarence Esplanade was built by convict labor in 1848.
 Clarence Pier opened in 1861.
 Both are named after Lord FitzClarence who was once military governor of Portsmouth.

 Milton became built up in the late 19th century and Eastney became built up between 1890-1905.
 North End began to grow after 1881 when a horse drawn tram began to operate between Portsmouth and the village of Cosham, north of Portsea Island.
 By 1910 the area was built up.
 By 1900 the population of Portsmouth was 190,000 about the same as it is today.

 Like all cities in the 19th century Portsmouth was dirty and unhealthy.
 In 1848-49 more than 800 people died in a cholera epidemic.
 However things improved later in the century.
 In 1865-70 the council built sewers.
 In 1875 a bylaw stated that any house within 100 feet of a main sewer must be connected to it.
 Portsmouth had a water supply as early as 1811.
 In 1858 the council purchased the company and improved the supply.
 Despite these improvements in public health 514 people died in a smallpox epidemic in 1872.